BorgesJVT/imc_neptus_ros2/README.md

 # imc_neptus_ros2

 ## Description
 Minimal library for bridging ROS2 and IMC messages.
 In this way, the exchange of information between Neptus and ROS2 is possible.
-For this project the [imc_ros_bridge](https://github.com/smarc-project/imc_ros_bridge) library as well as the [Neptus](https://github.com/LSTS/neptus) project were used as a model for the development.
+For this project the [imc_ros_bridge](https://github.com/smarc-project/imc_ros_bridge) library as well as the [Neptus](https://github.com/LSTS/neptus) project were used as a model for further development.

 ## Requirements
 - [ROS2](https://docs.ros.org/en/galactic/Installation.html) - Galactic